retroredge/spring-boot-sandbox/README.md

 A simple Spring Boot project for experimenting with the framework.

 The application uses Jetty rather than the default Tomcat Web server.
+See `spring-boot-starter-jetty` in the POM file.

 The root endpoint outputs a parameterised message.
 The parameters are picked up from Java system properties and environment variables.